A California Contractor License Bond Guide: What You Need to Know

 How does a consumer file a claim against a bond?

-To file a claim against a bond, consumers should reach out to the contractor's surety company and provide a comprehensive written description of the issue, along with supporting documents such as the contract and any other pertinent information.
+To file a claim against a bond, consumers should contact the contractor's surety company and provide a comprehensive written description of the issue, along with supporting documents such as the contract and any other pertinent information.
 If the consumer is not satisfied with the surety company's response, they have the option to take the contractor to small claims court for amounts up to $10,000.
 Claims exceeding $10,000 must be filed in a superior court.

 What should a contractor do if a claim is filed against their bond?